leberrigan/MotusStationGuide/station-installation.md

 ### Heavy-duty Container

+{% hint style='info' %}
-#### Motus Pro Tip - DO NOT USE cheap plastic rubbermaid, or other plastic storage boxes that are not meant to be kept outside for extended periods of time.
+**Motus Pro Tip** - DO NOT USE cheap plastic rubbermaid, or other plastic storage boxes that are not meant to be kept outside for extended periods of time.
+{% hint %}

 #### Supplies